Silver Mountain (Idaho): Silver Mountain

 On April 25, 1989, ground was broken for the construction of the gondola and base village, additional chairlifts, and other resort improvements.
 Renamed Silver Mountain in July, it opened for summer operations in June 1990, and for skiing that November.
 The elevation at the bottom terminal of the gondola is slightly under 2300 ft and unloads at about 5650 ft; the 3.1 mi trip takes seventeen minutes, traveling south-southeast over Wardner.

 Gondola and chairlift rides, mountain biking, hiking, and concerts at the high-mountain outdoor amphitheater (capacity: 2500) are the primary summer activities at Silver Mountain.
 The base village and gondola base are located less than a half-mile (800 m) from exit #49 of Interstate 90.

 In 1996, Silver Mountain was acquired by Eagle Crest Partners, a subsidiary of Jeld-Wen Corporation.

 A snow tubing park was constructed in the fall of 2006 at the site of the mountain amphitheater, which was relocated and expanded.
 An indoor water park (Silver Rapids) opened in May 2008.

 The excitement surrounding the favorable snow conditions and summer activities—biking, ATV riding, hiking, fishing, swimming, hunting, golf, bird watching—prompted economic growth.
 The economic downturn in 2008 has created opportunity again for investment.

 In 2016, Jeld-Wen sold the resort to Seattle-area businessman Tryg Fortun for $5 million.
 The ownership group, CMR Lands LLC, acquired a second ski area in 2019: 49 Degrees North in northeastern Washington, north of Spokane.

 In 2020, an avalanche on Wardner Peak killed three and injured four; it occurred in the late morning on "16 to 1" on Tuesday, January 7.

 Mountain statistics

-Silver Mountain is actually two mountains: Kellogg Peak, to the east, with a summit of 6297 ft and the original Wardner Peak at 6205 ft.
-The ski area has a vertical drop of 2197 ft on its north-facing slopes.
-There are 72 named trails on its 1590 acre skiable plus extensive off-piste areas; the terrain is rated at 20% beginner, 40% intermediate, 30% advanced, and 10% expert.
+Silver Mountain is actually two mountains: Kellogg Peak, to the east, with a summit of 6300 ft and the original Wardner Peak at 6200 ft.
+The ski area has a vertical drop of 2200 ft on its north-facing slopes.
+There are 81 named trails on its 1600 acre plus of ski-able area with extensive off-piste terrain.
+The terrain is rated at 20% beginner, 40% intermediate, 30% advanced, and 10% expert.

 The ski area has seven lifts: one gondola (service to the base village and parking lot in Kellogg), five chairlifts (1 quad, 2 triples, 2 doubles), and a magic carpet).

-Its average annual snowfall is 300 in, with limited snowmaking on 35 acre.
+Its average annual snowfall is 239 in, with limited snowmaking on 35 acre.